 What you put into your body can have a huge effect on how it performs for you.
 Seniors with existing heart problems, including CHF, should carefully monitor their diet to make sure they consume heart-healthy foods.
 This may include choosing more fresh fruit and vegetables along with reading nutritional labels on your favorite foods.
 As you adjust to your diet, your body will get used to the new palette, and your heart will thank you!

 If you or a loved one is suffering from heart disease or CHF, we understand the unique challenges these conditions can cause seniors.
 That’s why we’ve created specialized care programs that are tailored to keeping seniors healthy and empowering them to continue living independently at home.
-Learn more about our specialized services.
+Learn more about how we can help support seniors with CHF by reaching out to your local Caring team.